Seagate/cortx/doc/integrations/pytorch.md

 In ParlAI, we call an environment a world.
 In each world, there are agents.
 Examples of agents include models and datasets.
 Agents interact with each other by taking turns acting and observing acts.

-To concretize this, we’ll consider the train loop used to train a Transformer poly-encoder on the Reddit dataset We call this train environment a world, and it contains two agents - the transformer model and the dataset.
+To concretize this, we’ll consider the train loop used to train a Image Seq2Seq model trained on all DodecaDialogue tasks and fine-tuned on the Empathetic Dialogue task, We call this train environment a world, and it contains two agents - the seq2seq model and the dataset.
 The model and dataset agents interact with each other in this way: the dataset acts first and outputs a batch of train examples with the correct labels.
 The model observes this act to get the train examples, and then acts by doing a single train step on this batch (predicting labels and updating its parameters according to the loss).
 The dataset observes this act and outputs the next batch, and so on.

 **CORTX S3 support for ParlAI fine tuning**